josmac69/python_pandas_showroom/README.md

 * All examples use one common image `python_pandas_showroom`
 * build image using `make build`
-* run exapmle script using `make run-python SCRIPT=pandas_matplotlib_graphs` or other directory name
+* run example script using `make run-python SCRIPT=pandas_matplotlib_graphs` or other directory name
   * directories with examples start with `pandas_` prefix and contain script.py file, short README and 2 files used by pylint
 * to test PostgreSQL related examples you need first to build PostgreSQL `adventureworks` image from the repository https://github.com/josmac69/postgresDBSamples
 * Start postgresql image from this pandas repository using `make run-postgresql`